 How to Talk to a Gastroenterologist About Mental Health

-In our four-part series of interviews with gastroenterologist Dr. Neilanjan Nandi, he will be answering questions on all-things IBD.
+In our 4-part series of interviews with gastroenterologist Dr. Neilanjan Nandi, he will be answering questions on all-things IBD.
 Next up is Dr. Megan Riehl.
 She is a GI psychologist who specializes in the treatment of GI problems and anxiety-related disorders.